keensoft/alfresco-datalist-constraints/README.md

 Use datalists to maintain Alfresco model constraints.

-1. Deploy repo and share AMPs to Alfresco 4.2 CE
+1. Deploy repo and share AMPs to Alfresco
-2. Create a new site named "Administration"
+2. Create a new site selecting Site Preset **Dictionary**
-3. Configure site dashboard to include Datalists
+3. Configure site dashboard to include *Datalists*
 4. Create two new datalists from type "Options", one called "Smartphones" and another called "OS"
 5. Populate the datalists with some values (01 - Android, 02 - iOS...)
-6. Create a new site (with any name)
+6. Create a new site
 7. Upload a new document
 8. Add "Sample" aspect to document
 9. On "Option lists" section you should see two new fields ("option" and "another option") with combos showing the data populated on step 5